cmstead/JFP/README.md

 ###V2.6.0

 - [x]  cond - Conditional matching function; accepts function pairs as arguments position 0 must be a predicate, position 1 is a behavior
-- [x] match - Takes an argument and matches on predicate functions or comparison values then executes functions or returns values accordingly
 - [x] addModule - takes function and executes, capturing map of keys and functions; returns function which will attempt to add functions to JFP; throws error if any names exist, or any functions cannot be added
 - [x] Various updates and fixes
     - Compose predicates rewritten to use pattern matching
     - Updated slice base arity to 2
+    - Fixed sneaky bug in slice
+    - Updated slice, drop and sort to reduce code footprint
+    - Removed excess and redundant code in reduce and composite

 ###V2.5.1